 “A Hanging” is approximately six pages long and is basically creative non-fiction, and involves Orwell’s account of witnessing an execution by hanging.
 I have read this piece in other formats over the course of ten years (this being the first time in print-book format) and the ending still haunts me as much as it did on the first reading.
-This short account of an execution inspired me to describe two important historical executions in the first and last chapters of my novel NO REVERENCE.
+This short account of an execution inspired me to describe two important historical executions in the first and last chapters of my fourth novel.

 The last piece in the series is “Politics and the English Language” and is roughly 18 pages.
 As a writer this essay interested me the most and I continually pick up new tidbits of advice from Orwell upon each new reading.
 For example: